icd2k3/react-router-breadcrumbs-hoc/README.md

 Now, `/users/create` will match the create breadcrumb first, and all others will fall through to `/:id`.

-## Dynamic Breadcrumbs
+## Using the Location Object
-React Router's [location](https://reacttraining.com/react-router/web/api/location) object let's you pass `state` property.
+React Router's [location](https://reacttraining.com/react-router/web/api/location) object lets you pass `state` property.
 Using the `state` allows one to update the Breadcrumb to display dynamic info at runtime.
 Consider this example:

 ```jsx
 // Breadcrumb.js